Scrum Board

 Although both boards look visually similar - using columns and cards—they differ fundamentally in their methodology:

-The board is cleared or reset after every sprint.
-The board runs permanently; there is no "reset."
+Reset The board is cleared or reset after every sprint.
+The board runs permanently; there is no reset.

-Completing a defined set of work by the end of the sprint.
-Optimizing flow (Cycle Time) & limiting work in progress (WIP).
+Goal Completing a defined amount of work by the end of the sprint.
+Optimizing flow, also known as cycle time, and limiting work in progress, also known as WIP.

-Fixed roles (Scrum Master, Product Owner, Team).
-No fixed roles required.
+Roles Fixed roles such as Scrum Master, Product Owner, and Team.
+No fixed roles are required.

 Conclusion: Use a Scrum Board if your team works in fixed iterations (Sprints).
 Use Kanban if tasks should be processed continuously (e.g., in IT Support).